alidcastano/alidcastano-jekyll/_posts/2016-01-04-your-fault.md

 ---
 My mother, I've noticed, has developed an acumen over the years for pointing out what I do wrong.
 In.
 Any.
 Situation.

 Earlier this morning, we're both leaving Panera Bread.
 I stretch out the chest of my shirt and point at a small, orange mark on it.
 "Is this going to stain, Mom?"
-I ask.
+I asked.
 "I hate wearing white."

 "You hate being a pig, you mean!" she said.